-Contact Student Health Services

-- a.
-The administrator directly overseeing Student Health Services will contact the SFDPH/CDC or other appropriate State or Federal agency to get information about the status of the emerging infectious disease and the potential risk to CCSF stakeholders, including but not limited to students, faculty, staff and administrators and communicate this information to the Chancellor's Office. - b.
+- 1. Contact Student Health Services - a.
+The Director of Student Health, Dean of Student Engagement and Wellness or administrator overseeing Student Health Services (in consultation with the clinicians of Student Health Services) will contact the SFDPH/CDC or other appropriate State or Federal agency to get information about the status of the emerging infectious disease and the potential risk to CCSF stakeholders, including but not limited to students, faculty, staff and administrators and communicate this information to the Chancellor's Office. - b.
 Health Professionals in Student Health Services will follow Local, State and Federal guidelines regarding procedures for healthcare professionals & procedures for patient (student) care. - c.
 The Chancellor's Office will coordinate with the CCSF Office of Human Resources regarding procedures for CCSF employees. - d.
 All communication to the internal and external college community will originate from the Chancellor's Office.